The following abbreviations and acronyms used in this disclosure statement are defined below:

 The Company’s operations may be negatively affected if it is unable to obtain, develop and retain key personnel and skilled labor forces.

 The Company must attract, develop and retain executive officers and other professional, technical and skilled labor forces with the skills and experience necessary to successfully manage, operate and grow the Company’s businesses.
 Due to the changing workforce demographics and a lack of younger employees who are qualified to replace employees as they retire and remote work opportunities, among other things, competition for these employees is high.
 In some cases competition for these employees is on a regional or national basis.
-At times of low unemployment or economic downturns, it can be difficult for the Company to attract and retain qualified and affordable personnel.
+At times of low unemployment, it can be difficult for the Company to attract and retain qualified and affordable personnel.
 A shortage in the supply of skilled personnel creates competitive hiring markets, increased labor expenses, decreased productivity and potentially lost business opportunities to support the Company’s operating and growth strategies.
 Additionally, if the Company is unable to hire employees with the requisite skills, the Company may be forced to incur significant training expenses.
 As a result, the Company’s ability to maintain productivity, relationships with customers, competitive costs, and quality services is limited by the ability to employ, retain and train the necessary skilled personnel and could negatively affect the Company’s results of operations, financial position and cash flows.

 The Company’s construction materials and contracting and construction services businesses may be exposed to warranty claims.

 The Company, particularly its construction businesses, may provide warranties guaranteeing the work performed against defects in workmanship and material.
 If warranty claims occur, they may require the Company to re-perform the services or to repair or replace the warranted item, at a cost to the Company and could also result in other damages if the Company is not able to adequately satisfy warranty obligations.
-In addition, the Company may be required under contractual arrangements with customers to warrant any defects or failures in materials the Company purchased from third parties.
+In addition, the Company may be required under contractual arrangements with customers to warrant any defects from subcontractors or failures in materials the Company purchased from third parties.
 While the Company generally requires suppliers to provide warranties that are consistent with those the Company provides to customers, if any of the suppliers default on their warranty obligations to the Company, the Company may nonetheless incur costs to repair or replace the defective materials.
 Costs incurred as a result of warranty claims could adversely affect the Company’s results of operations, financial condition and cash flows.

 The Company is a holding company and relies on cash from its subsidiaries to pay dividends.